camwestwood/xapi/recipes/readinglist/view-reading-list-item.md

 ### Context
 The Context entity can be used to describe any surrounding circumstances, including for example the device used and id of the module.
 If the device supports it, session Ids and ip-addresses can be recorded.
+The contextActivities parent contains the id of the list the item belongs to.

  Common entity identifier: ContextB, as defined on the [common structures](/common_structures.md#contextb) page.

 ### Example: